2001 anthrax attacks: National Academy of Sciences review

+Government Accountability Office

+A study by the United States Government Accountability Office found shortcomings in the FBI's testing methods.
+In particular, according to the GAO analysis, the FBI's testing method lacked an understanding of the conditions that enable genetic mutations, which is necessary to differentiate between anthrax samples; the FBI failed to institute rigorous controls over the anthrax sampling procedures; and the FBI failed to include measures of uncertainty, which is important for accurate statistical interpretation of testing results.

 Aftermath

 Contamination and cleanup

 Dozens of buildings were contaminated with anthrax as a result of the mailings.
 New York-based Bio Recovery Corporation and Ohio-based Bio-Recovery Services of America were placed in charge of the cleanup and decontamination of buildings in New York City, including ABC Headquarters and a midtown Manhattan building that was part of the Rockefeller Center and was home to the New York Post and Fox News.
 Bio Recovery provided the labor and equipment, such as HEPA filtered negative pressure air scrubbers, HEPA vacuums, respirators, cyclone foggers, and decontamination foam licensed by the Sandia National Laboratories.
 Ninety-three bags of anthrax-contaminated mail were removed from the New York Post alone.

 The decontamination of the Brentwood postal facility took 26 months and cost $130 million.
 The Hamilton, New Jersey, postal facility remained closed until March 2005; its cleanup cost $65 million.

 The United States Environmental Protection Agency led the collaborative effort to clean up the Hart Senate Office Building, where Senate Majority Leader Tom Daschle's office was located, as well as the Ford Office Building and several other locations around the capitol.
 It used $27 million of its funds for its Superfund program on the Capitol Hill anthrax cleanup.
 One FBI document said the total damage exceeded $1 billion.